Tour Guide

 Upper Hallway Gallery

-The Upper Hallway Gallery is under development for the next two years.
-Two feature pieces in this gallery are the tall upright book cases made by Hector Russell, a stone/brick mason and finishing carpenter from Scotland.
-Russell was hired by the Dixon Brothers in 1909 to upgrade their cabinetry in both old and new store additions.
-These cabinets donated by Eleanor (Dixon) Mitchell are a fine example of Russell’s work.
-Russell was also the contractor for St. Mary’s Anglican Church across the street from the centre.
+A highlight of the gallery is the tall, upright bookcase crafted by Hector Russell, a skilled stone and brick mason as well as a finishing carpenter from Scotland.
+In 1909, Russell was commissioned by the Dixon Brothers to upgrade the cabinetry in both the original store and its new additions.
+This particular set of cabinets, donated by Eleanor (Dixon) Mitchell, showcases the fine craftsmanship that defined Russell’s work.
+He also served as the contractor for St. Mary’s Anglican Church, located just across the street from the centre.

 Post Office Room